web3classdao/kaist/_modules/week-08.md

   Resources: TBA

 <b>Lecture 14</b>
-: Governance by Community<br>
+: Community and Governance in Web3<br>
-  Instructor: <a href="/kaist/staff/#Jaesun Han (Jason)">Jason Han</a><br>
+  Instructor: <a href="/kaist/speaker/#Songyi Lee">Jason Han</a><br>
-  Abstract: This lecture covers the characteristics of a blockchain-based community and how services and data are governed by the community.
-It reviews various governance methods and tools.<br>
+  Abstract: We will cover the new economic system shaped by the community 3.0, explore how and why web3 is set up for the improved governance and organizational design for the future by discussing DAOs, its technology and human interactions.<br>
   Resources: TBA